 This webinar explores the presentation of brands in e-commerce.
-The host Joakim has spent 25 years in merchandising and conducting audits in physical stores, and for the last 5 years he has been applying the same principles online.
+The host, Joakim, has spent 25 years in merchandising and conducting audits in physical stores, and for the last 5 years, he has been applying the same principles online.

 Detail Online helps brands all over the world.
 Today, we operate in over 60 countries, auditing opportunities and threats to spot sales opportunity leaks.

-Merchandising in physical stores is done by people.
-We started to do the same thing online, but we quickly learned that we need to rely on technology to be efficient.
-Smart search technology and Artificial Intelligence are powerful help in finding all threats and opportunities online.
+People or consumers typically practice merchandising in physical stores.
+We did the same thing online, but we quickly learned that we need to rely on technology efficiently.
+Smart search technology and Artificial Intelligence are a powerful help in finding all threats and opportunities online.
 It’s impossible to embrace this manually.

-Brands are still underestimating product visibility online
+1 Brands underestimate product visibility online

-A retailer sold and promoted a television set having three HDMI connections, but the TV in question actually just had two.
-The consumers were disappointed and complained which in return made the retailer angry.
-The brand ended up having to carry the burden for this mistake.
+A retailer sold and promoted a TV set having three HDMI connections, but the TV in question actually just had two.
+This disappointed the consumers, and they complained, which in return made the retailer angry.
+The brand ended up having to carry the burden of this mistake.
 This turned out to be the tip of the iceberg.